Beer in Lebanon: Economy

 The beer market in Lebanon has grown, fueled by shifting consumer preferences, emerging trends, and local factors.
 In 2025, the beer market in Lebanon is expected to generate a total revenue of US$90.6 million, with US$70.6 million coming from at-home sales and US$20.1 million from out-of-home sales.
 At-home revenue is projected to grow at a 1.56% annual rate from 2025 to 2029.

 For generations, Lebanon's beer market was dominated by Almaza, producing an estimated 24 million liters annually, alongside competition from imported brands like Heineken, Corona, Efes, and Budweiser, especially in the 1990s and early 2000s.
 Craft beer was almost unknown in Lebanon until 2006, when Mazen Hajjar and his partners launched a microbrewery and introduced 961 to the market, prompting Almaza to introduce Almaza Malt, a darker alternative to its pilsner, followed by Almaza Light and Al Rayess beer.

 Breweries and brands

 Almaza

-Brasserie Almaza, renowned for its German-style pilsner, was founded in 1933 by the Angelopoulu, Comaty, and Jabre families, swiftly dominating the market and holding more than 70% share for decades.
+Almaza has long been a popular beer in Lebanon, but Brasserie Almaza's market dominance ended as competition, such as Kassatly Chtaura's Beirut Beer and new craft beers became available.

 The brewery was bought by Heineken in 2002.

-Almaza has long been synonymous with beer in Lebanon, but Brasserie Almaza's market dominance ended as competition, such as Kassatly Chtaura's Beirut Beer and new craft beers became available.

 Hedge fund manager Philippe Jabre bought back the majority stake in Brasserie Almaza from Heineken after the company faced economic problems in Lebanon.
 Jabre stepped in to prevent the brewery's closure, preserving nearly 200 jobs, and increased exports from 25% to 40% of Almaza's annual production of 200,000 hectolitres.